Copyright © 2003 - 2006 DORSCH Consult

 The configuration lines for the second plug-in are commented out, this plug-in has been disabled.

-Note that identifyplugin.ini can also contain
+Note that identifyplugin.ini

 configuration options for the individual plug-ins (in different